Lisa Maule

 He Pākehā ahau.

 I am Pākehā, a white New Zealander, my family is English and Scottish in heritage.
+The River Thames is my river.
 I live in Te Whanganui-a-Tara Wellington.

-In my creative practice I am best known for lighting design and I has been critically acclaimed with two Wellington theatre awards and a few more nominations.
-In my formative years I worked with Red Mole, Taku Rua and women's theatre such as 'Not Broadcast Quality' in Wellington.
+I am an award winning lighting designer and in my formative years I worked with Red Mole, Taku Rua and women's theatre such as 'Not Broadcast Quality' in Wellington.
 I am part of the Magdalena Aotearoa Trust and the international network The Magdalena project.